EDUCBA Logo

 • An unstable political environment may result in unfavorable foreign policies and investment regulations, an essential consideration for foreign investors.

-• Small traders and business owners usually find it difficult to survive in a market where foreign investment makes an entry.
-They tend to use aggressive strategies to eliminate the competition and gain the maximum market share.
+• Small traders and business owners usually find it difficult to survive in a market where this makes an entry.
+They use aggressive strategies to eliminate the competition and gain the maximum market share.

 Why is Foreign Investment Important?

 Typically, large multinational companies invest in various countries across the globe to diversify their operational presence, expand the market, and leverage the inherent regional benefits.
 On the other hand, the host countries tend to attract foreign investors to spur economic growth and infrastructural development.
-Overall, it is a significant economic phenomenon as it creates a win-win situation for foreign investors and host countries.
+It is a significant economic phenomenon that creates a win-win situation for foreign investors and host countries.

 Conclusion